 The Montgomery County Judge, however, believes that “times have changed” since the Felder decision, and that “a bar owner who continuously serves drinks to intoxicated individuals and makes no attempt to ensure that the individual has alternative means home should expect that the intoxicated person can get into an accident.”

-If you’ve been injured in an accident, contact the Brassel, Alexander & Rice for a free consultation.
+If you’ve been injured in an accident, contact the Brassel Alexander for a free consultation.